Limassol: Politics

 The first Marxist groups in Cyprus formed in Limassol in the early 1920s; in 1926, the Communist party of Cyprus was formed in the city.
-Its successor, Progressive Party of Working People (AKEL), has dominated municipal elections since the first free elections in 1943, won by Ploutis Servas.
+Its successor, the Progressive Party of Working People (AKEL), has dominated municipal elections since the first free elections in 1943, won by Ploutis Servas.

 The European People's Party held an extraordinary party summit in Limassol in 2013.
 The list of participants in the summit included European Council members, government representatives, European Commission representatives, opposition members and leaders, and European Parliament representatives.
 The summit's agenda included topics such as the EU's multi-annual financial framework for the period 2014–2020 and the preparation for the 2014 European elections.

-Notably, Andreas Christou, an AKEL member, was re-elected mayor of Limassol in December 2011 to serve his second five-year term.
+Andreas Christou, an AKEL member, was re-elected mayor of Limassol in December 2011 to serve his second five-year term.

 Local Government Reform

 Following local government reform in 2024 there were a number of administrative changes.

 The table below lists the new municipalities and the previous authorities from which they are composed, which now become municipal districts with deputy mayors.